top of page

 Sally had endured – with occasional displays of exasperation – my efforts to cling tenaciously to a youthfulness that, in all candor, had slipped away years ago.
 Joints creaked, muscles ached, lungs howled, and more than a few minutes exertion set the pulse pounding in my temples with percussive intensity.
 Would I check out of this world on the tennis court or on the soccer pitch?
 A vain old dodderer trying to demonstrate that he could still cut the mustard.

 Maxwell Smythe Brown IV collapsed today on the tennis courts of the Lausanne Sports Club and could not be revived.
 An ardent sportsmen, Mr. Brown is survived by his ravishing wife and two equally beautiful but out of control daughters.
-The widow has announced she will not resume dating until a 60 day mourning period has been observed.
+The widow has announced she will not resume dating until a 60-day mourning period has been observed.

 I knew what Sally wanted to tell me.
 That she continued to love me as much as ever and I didn’t have to prove anything by competing with men half my age.
 She wanted me to believe that, but did she?
 To discourage my infantile pursuit of agelessness, she’d stopped coming to the matches.
 She would offer some transparent pretext, but the message was clear: ‘You’re not fooling anyone, Max, and I’m not supporting this silliness.’
 Hers was a clear message, but not a persuasive one.
 I did have to prove myself to either her – or to myself.
 To which one of us was not clear.